Lichtso/CCWT/README.md

 - interfaces for C99, python2.7 and python3.5
 - using [libFFTW](http://www.fftw.org) for performance
 - and [libPNG](http://www.libpng.org/pub/png/libpng.html) as possible output
+- customizable frequency bands as well as linear and exponential helper methods

 ## Example